Jackie Chan’s Action Kung-Fu

 For such a high quality game it is a bit sad that Jackie Chan’s Action Kung Fu doesn’t get the respect it deserves.
 Even today it has a low profile and is more than likely associated with bad licensed games.
 It certainly isn’t like Hudson Soft didn’t try; I remember seeing commercials advertising the game back in the day.
 I also remember wondering who is Jackie Chan.
 My ignorance to the legendary actor did not blind me to the fact that this is a fantastic game and probably Hudson Soft’s best NES release.

-I can’t go on without complimenting the game’s production values.
+I cannot go on without complimenting the game’s production values.
 This is one of the best looking NES games in my opinion, all for artistic reasons.
 The game is very stylized, not super deformed but striking a middle ground next to realism.
 The sprites are large and while enemy variety is lacking their fluid animation makes up for it.
 The backgrounds are colorful and detailed, with each new province in China being unique.
 The only negative I can point out would be the heavy sprite flickering, which mostly occurs when fighting the massive bosses.

 Jackie Chan’s Action Kung Fu has all the markings of a standard action game.
 Jackie kicks and punches his way through hordes of enemies on his way to saving his sister.
 Where it truly excels is in its variety.
 Aside from your standard attacks you have a Psycho Wave (it’s a hadoken!) for distance attacks.
 More important are the large number of special moves you get by punching frogs.
 These attacks are very powerful and also grant temporary invincibility while active.
 They appear often enough that you can play around with them and it really helps the game from being stale.